aishwaryaprabhat/machine_learning_with_kubernetes/README.md

 ```

 - We can runrun `kubectl apply -f src/healthcheck-rf.yml` and then `kubectl get pods -w` and you should see something like this: ![](readme_images/hc6.png)

+(remember to run `kubectl delete deployments ...` to delete current deployment and pods to get ready for next parts of the tutorial)

+### Startup Probe

+- The kubelet uses startup probes to know when a Container application has started.
+- If such a probe is configured, it disables liveness and readiness checks until it succeeds, making sure those probes don’t interfere with the application startup.
+- This can be used to adopt liveness checks on slow starting containers, avoiding them getting killed by the kubelet before they are up and running.